Luca Ceppitelli: Bari

 On 30 August 2010, Serie A team Bari signed Ceppitelli (also located in Apulia) along with two other youth team players of Andria (R.Moretti & Leonetti).
 However, he spent the first season loaned back to Andria.

 On 2 September 2013, half of the registration rights of Ceppitelli was signed by Parma.
 Bari acquired half of the rights of Dembel Sall.
 Both 50% registration rights were "valued" €500,000 (the liquidator re-valued 50% rights of Ceppitelli to €464,226.75).
 Ceppitelli also returned to Bari in temporary deal as well as Sall to Parma.
 That season he was vice-captain of the team, or as captain when Marino Defendi was suspended.

 Parma

 On 1 July 2014, Ceppitelli formally became a player of Parma, after the co-ownership deal was renewed in June 2014.
 Ceppitelli participated in pre-season friendlies.

 Cagliari

 On 7 August 2014, he was sold to fellow Serie A club Cagliari from Parma and Bari for €2.1 million.
 Bari received €1 million for their portion.

 Venezia

 On 5 October 2022, Ceppitelli signed with Venezia until the end of the 2022–23 season, with an automatic extension option in case some conditions are met.

+Südtirol

+On 5 July 2024, Ceppitelli joined Südtirol for the 2024–25 season.